Adaptive Bitrate (ABR) Streaming¶

-Since a presention consists of many different assets (audio, video, subtitles) we use a manifest file that describes the information of all the assets.
+Since a presentation consists of many different assets (audio, video, subtitles) we use a manifest file that describes the information of all the assets.

 The server manifest is used by the webserver module.
-It holds information about the available streams, DRM options, etc. The webserver module uses the information in the server manifest file for creating the different client manifests / playlists and applying any selected encryption.
+It holds information about the available streams, DRM options, etc. The webserver module uses the information in the server manifest file to create the different client manifests / playlists and to apply any selected encryption.